 Subcontractor.

-A person, partnership, or company not in the employment of or owned by Contractor that is performing Services or assisting in the performance of Deliverables required by this Agreement under a separate agreement with or on behalf of Contractor.
+A person, partnership, or entity not in the employment of, owned by, or in common ownership with Contractor that is performing Services or assisting in the performance of Deliverables required by this Agreement under a separate agreement with or on behalf of Contractor.
+The term “Subcontractor” shall not include persons, partnerships, or entities that solely are providing Contractor (a) commercial off-the-shelf software applications; (b) hardware, (c) invoicing or accounting services, or (d) services associated with providing facility space.

 System Change Requests (SCRs).